Orlando Home Health Aide School

 |Acceptance Rate||N/A - Open admissions||N/A - Open admissions|

-The Technical Education Center - Osceola provides certificate programs that help students obtain entry-level jobs, including those who want to become home health aides.
+Osceola Technical College provides certificate programs that help students obtain entry-level jobs, including those who want to become home health aides.

 Home Health Aide Program

 In this program, students learn to care for patients, including the elderly or disabled, in their homes.
-The 75-hour course offers instruction for students in ethical and legal issues, first aid and CPR, safety, and nutrition.
-Other topics include communication, wellness, and disease.
+The 75-hour course offers instruction for students in first aid and CPR, safety, checking vital signs and hygiene.
 Students must hold nurse assistant certification and pass the TABE before enrolling in the program.